EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 ----------

-The `ambiguous_negative_literals` lint checks for cases that are confusing between a negative literal and a negation that's not part of the literal.
+The `ambiguous_negative_literals` lint checks for cases that are confusing between a negative literal and a negation that’s not part of the literal.

 ### Example ###